Australia Day 2026: What’s On In Newcastle, Lake Macquarie & the Hunter

 Photo by Eddie O’Reilly UON Marketing and Comms.

-The University of Newcastle is proud to welcome the wider community once again to Ngarrama, now in its fourth year.
-The free public event, in partnership with Awabakal Ltd, the City of Newcastle and NGM Group (Newcastle Greater Mutual Group), will return to King Edward Park on Saturday 25 January 2025.
+The University of Newcastle is proud to welcome the wider community once again to Ngarrama, now in its fifth year.
+The free public event, in partnership with with Awabakal Ltd, Port Waratah Coal Services, the City of Newcastle and NGM Group (Newcastle Greater Mutual Group), will return to King Edward Park on Sunday 25 January 2026.

 Ngarrama is an invitation for all to bring along your friends, family and a picnic blanket to engage in meaningful reconciliation through truth-telling, performances, song, and historical acceptance.